Why are we there?

 - Sharp Increase in Violence Against Migrants and Refugees in the Wake of Balkans Border Closings

 - Preparing for the Winter: Providing Aid to Syrian Refugees in Bulgaria

-This is an excerpt from MSF's 2013 International Activity Report, published annually looking back on our work in the previous year.
+This is an excerpt from MSF's 2014 International Activity Report, published annually looking back on our work in the previous year.

+At the end of 2014, MSF had 16 staff in Bulgaria.
 MSF first worked in the country in 1981.